Registrar: 30 Hour Rule and 45 Hour Rule

 Are there exceptions?

-If you are a Texas resident and you enrolled in any Texas public institution of higher education BEFORE Fall 1999, or if you are a student seeking a second bachelor’s degree, you are exempt from the 30 Hour Rule.
+If you are a Texas resident and you enrolled in any Texas public institution of higher education before the Fall 1999 semester, or if you are a student seeking a second bachelor’s degree, you are exempt from the 30 Hour Rule.

 Further, the following types of hours do not count toward your attempted hours under the 30 Hour Rule: